AndyGitNix/KismetToCsv/README.md

 ```
 pip install pandas
 ```
+Copy the Python script to your wardrivinig machine and name it accordingly.

 Change the directory in the script to where you have your .kismet-files saved (absolute path):
 ```